MWajeeh10/Cyber-Security_CS382-Assignment-1/README.md

 | Core Banking System | Performs final settlement and fund transfer between accounts. |
 | Email / SMS Service Provider | Delivers transaction confirmations, fraud alerts, and authentication codes to users. |

-Each of these external integrations introduces an additional trust boundary and associated security risks including availability dependency, supply chain risk, and the inability to audit external party controls directly.

 ---